Sheffield & Hallamshire County Senior Football League

 The Sheffield & Hallamshire County Senior Football League is an English football league that was founded in 1983 by the merger of the former Sheffield Association League and Hatchard League.
 The league has three divisions – the Premier Division (which stands at level 11 of the English football league system), Division One and Division Two.

+Member clubs are usually affiliated with the Sheffield & Hallamshire FA, which covers almost all of South Yorkshire, and outlying areas of West Yorkshire, Derbyshire and Nottinghamshire.